johndgiese/vipy/README.md

 This plugin provides a special Vim buffer that acts like the IPython terminal.
 No more alt-tabbing from your editor to the interpreter!
 This special buffer has the following features:
 * Search command history from previous sessions using up and down arrows
 * Appropriately handles input and raw_input requests from IPython; this allows the use of the command line python debugger
-* Smart autocomplete using IPython (also available in all other open python buffers)
-* The status of the IPython kernel is displayed in the status line of the vipy buffer.
 * You can set your default IPython profile in your vimrc file (g:vipy_profile=myprofile)
-* Vim's python highlighting in the terminal
+* Consistent python syntax highlighting in the editor and the terminal
+* Convenience methods for editing files (e.g. pythonObject?? will open the file where the object is defined in a new vim buffer)
+The plugin also provides a number of features for all python files:
+* Smart autocomplete using IPython's object? ability
+* Execute the current visual selection with F9
+* Run the current file by pressing F5
+* CTRL-ENTER and SHIFT-ENTER will run the current "cell" (i.e. like MATLAB's cell mode; see below for more details)

-An example vipy session with one regular python file, and the special vipy buffer
+An example vipy session with one regular python file, and the special vipy buffer to the right:
 ![demo](https://github.com/johndgiese/vipy/raw/master/demo.PNG)

 # About